Depression in Men

 Depression

 On average, 1 in 6 people (1 in 8 men and 1 in 5 women) will experience depression at some stage of their lives.
 Depression can affect anyone.
-It’s not in your genes.
+It’s not in your genes but rather a product of experience

 About 50% of the people with a mental health condition, have Mixed Anxiety Depression Disorder, which means they have many symptoms of both depression and anxiety, but don’t quite qualify for full-blown anxiety or depression.
-For about 25% of people with this condition it lasts longer than a year, and for about 10% of them will go on to develop full-blown depression or anxiety.
+For about 25% of people with this condition, it lasts longer than a year, and about 10% of them will go on to develop full-blown depression or anxiety

 03.